ReadyResearchersTemplates/syllabus/README.md

 - Produce and document a working prototype of an engineered software artifact.
 - Evaluate the produced prototype and reflect on theoretical, practical, ethical, and social impact of the produced artifact.
 - Produce an original software project that is working, well-tested, and deployed into production use.

+### Evaluation

+This course uses several methods for evaluation which appraise:

+- the product of your work
+- the process used to arrive that that product
+- the way that you present your product and process

+The evaluative criteria in this course do not weight these equally, and place emphasis on process and presentation; however, this does not make the product(s) of your work inconsequential.
+By nature, a good process necessitates a good product.
+There is no substitute for high-quality, iterative effort.
+In short, the only way to guarantee good outcomes in this course is to spend time and care on each part of the process.

+#### Criteria

+This course features two categories of evaluative criteria: `Direct` and `Indirect`.